Hizoka76/keneric_qt6/Script/README.md

 They will be loaded in the above order, then by name, which is why [0-9][0-9][0-9] is useful for prioritizing them.

+#### Theoric order :
 So, for a file with mimetype video/x-matroska :
-  Keneric searches for sub-scripts starting with **keneric-video-x-matroska**.
+ - Keneric searches for sub-scripts starting with **keneric-video-x-matroska**.
-    If there are any: keneric-video-x-matroska-**001**-mkv-cover will be loaded before keneric-video-x-matroska-**010**-mkv-other.
+    - If there are any: keneric-video-x-matroska-**001**-mkv-cover will be loaded before keneric-video-x-matroska-**010**-mkv-other.
-      If a sub-script creates the expected thumbnail, the script will stop.
+    - If a sub-script creates the expected thumbnail, the script will stop.

-  If the thumbnail is still not created, keneric searches for sub-scripts starting with **keneric-x-matroska**.
+ - If the thumbnail is still not created, keneric searches for sub-scripts starting with **keneric-x-matroska**.
-    If there are any, keneric-x-matroska-**001**-mkv-cover will be loaded before keneric-x-matroska-**010**-mkv-other.
+    - If there are any, keneric-x-matroska-**001**-mkv-cover will be loaded before keneric-x-matroska-**010**-mkv-other.
-      If a sub-script creates the expected thumbnail, the script will stop.
+    - If a sub-script creates the expected thumbnail, the script will stop.

-  If the thumbnail is still not created, keneric searches for sub-scripts starting with **keneric-video**.
+ - If the thumbnail is still not created, keneric searches for sub-scripts starting with **keneric-video**.
-    If there are any, keneric-video-**001**-mkv-cover will be loaded before keneric-video-**010**-mkv-other.
+    - If there are any, keneric-video-**001**-mkv-cover will be loaded before keneric-video-**010**-mkv-other.
-      If a sub-script creates the expected thumbnail, the script will stop.
+    - If a sub-script creates the expected thumbnail, the script will stop.

+#### Realistic order :
 For example, in the sub-scripts proposed for folder management, the order will be:
  - keneric-directory-001-nokeneric: Searches for a noKeneric file in the folder.
  - keneric-directory-010-disk: Searches for a disk file in the folder.
  - keneric-directory-020-full: Search for a full file in the folder.
  - keneric-directory-030-cover: Searches for a cover file in the folder.

+In the case of matroska (mkv) files:
+ - keneric-x-matroska-010-mkv-cover: Processing specific to mkv files.
+ - keneric-video-999-all: Processing for all videos.

 ### Sub-scripts explanation:
 They can use shared functions: